 Think of Google and Amazon as two parts of a multi-platform customer journey.
 The early stage of the journey where awareness and consideration is built is where customers rely on Google.
 It finds people at the beginning of their search journey when they’re asking those early questions and figuring out what it is they want to do.

 Amazon represents the very end of that journey.
 The OG e-tailer specializes in conversion pages, product reviews, and customer satisfaction.
-SEOs need a strategy that includes optimizing for both platforms to reach every stage of the customer journey, using learnings from both to cross-pollinate and inform their strategies.
+Amazon ranking optimization needs a strategy that includes optimizing for both platforms to reach every stage of the customer journey, using learnings from both to cross-pollinate and inform their strategies.

-Unlocking the Future: Amazon Rank Tracking in Conductor Searchlight
+Unlocking the Future for Amazon SEO: How to Rank in Amazon with Amazon Rank Tracking in Conductor Searchlight